 Silken Tofu

-Silken tofu is unpressed, which means, unlike regular tofu, the water and FODMAP content is not drained out of the tofu.
-According to Monash University silken tofu is high FODMAP for GOS (oligosaccharides) (1).
+Silken tofu is unpressed, which means, unlike firm tofu, the water and FODMAP content has not been drained out of the tofu.
+According to Monash University silken tofu becomes high FODMAP quickly if you have more than 2 tablespoons (1).

 Are you ready to take control of your gut symptoms?